duncan/dev/public/resume.md

 ## Recent Professional History

+### Shopify

+**March 2021 - Present: Technical Advisor, Office of the CEO**, responsible for expanding the CEO’s attention and bandwidth on the company’s technical capabilities.

 ### Microsoft for Startups

 **January 2020 - February 2021: Principal Technical Advisor**, responsible for charting, identifying, and researching challenges in the startup landscape for Microsoft.